pyiron/pyiron_atomistics/README.md

 * implementing high-throughput approaches based on atomistic codes
 * to learn more about method development and Big Data in material science.

-Please also check out the pyiron contributing guidelines.
+Please also check out the pyiron_atomistics [contributing guidelines](https://github.com/pyiron/pyiron_atomistics/blob/main/CONTRIBUTING.rst).

 ## Citing
 If you use pyiron in your research, please consider citing the following work: